To be honest, we didn’t know what to expect.

-During this year's Q conference, a gathering of Christian thought-leaders in Denver, we hosted a conversation about how we can love our Muslim neighbors in the midst of a cultural moment dominated by ISIS, Islamophobia, and all-around fear.
+During a gathering of Christian thought-leaders in Denver, we hosted a conversation about how we can love our Muslim neighbors in the midst of a cultural moment dominated by ISIS, Islamophobia, and all-around fear.

 But we knew that any meaningful dialogue would be impossible if it did not include members of the Muslim community.

 One thing we’ve learned in our years of waging peace: talking with someone is always better than talking about them.